Guidelines for file pickers(Windows Store apps)

 Set the suggested start location to the most relevant location possible based on the user's current task.

 Whether picking or saving files and folders, customize the file picker to suggest the most relevant start location possible based on the user's current task and the list of possible start locations provided by the PickerLocationId enumeration.
-For example, if the user is picking pictures, you may want to set the suggested start location to the user’s Pictures library.
+For example, if the user is picking pictures, you may want to set the suggested start location to the user’s Pictures.

 When accessing files, let the user pick a single file or multiple files based on the current task.